 Most people who live in Thrace and Eastern Macedonia have roots from Asia Minor.
-Today, the descendants follow the customs that their refugee ancestors brought to these parts of Greece.
+Today, their descendants follow the customs that their refugee ancestors brought to these parts of Greece.

-The festive season of Christmas and the New Year is an opportunity for many people, especially for the descendants of the refugees from the unforgettable homelands, that settled in the regions of eastern Macedonia and Thrace, to keep the traditions of their ancestors, and to pass them down, unaltered, from generation to generation.
+The festive season of Christmas and the New Year is an opportunity for many people, especially for the descendants of the refugees from the unforgotten homelands who settled in the regions of eastern Macedonia and Thrace, to keep the traditions of their ancestors, and to pass them down, unaltered, from generation to generation.

-Also, for the Christmas lunch table many families cook a spleen stuffed with minced meat, rice and pine nuts; a traditional dish cooked mainly by housewives in Myriophytos of Eastern Thrace.
+Also, for the Christmas lunch table many families cook a spleen stuffed with minced meat, rice and pine nuts; this is a traditional dish made mainly by housewives in Myriophytos of Eastern Thrace.

-In the municipal community of Myrthofyto of the Paggaio municipality, on New Year’s Eve, boys who will leave to serve in the army in the new year gather large stacks of wood in the village square.
-On the eve of the new year, they light a big fire and sing carols.
-At exactly midnight, when the church clock rings, a traditional feast with tsipouro and sweets begins.
+In the municipal community of Myrthofyto in the Paggaio municipality, on New Year’s Eve, boys who will leave to serve in the army in the new year gather large stacks of wood in the village square.
+On New Year’s Eve, they light a big fire and sing carols.
+At exactly midnight, when the church bell rings, a traditional feast with tsipouro and sweets begins.

-In the municipal community of Podohori in the Paggaio municipality, on the first day of each new year, the custom of entering the home with the “good foot” is kept unchanged.
-The youngest children visit all the houses of the village and enter with the right foot, express good wishes to the housewives of the house, who in return will give them sweets and gifts.
+In the community of Podohori in Paggaio, on the first day of each new year, the custom of entering the home with the “good foot” is kept unchanged.
+The youngest children visit all the houses of the village and enter them on the right foot, and express good wishes to the woman of the house, who in return will give them sweets and gifts.

-On the island of Thassos, on Christmas Eve the families keep a very old custom coming from Asia Minor, which is the “spordisma” of the leaves.
+On the island of Thassos, on Christmas Eve the families keep a very old custom coming from Asia Minor called the “spordisma” of the leaves.
 They all sit around the lit fireplace, pull the burning embers out and spread them, and then place olive leaves on top of the embers while making a wish, but they don’t tell their wish to the others.
-The person whose leave curls the most, will see their wish come true in the new year.
+The person whose leaves curl the most, will see their wish come true in the new year.

 For Christmas Eve, there is another custom that is revived in the city of Kavala and specifically in the town of Nea Karvali.
 This is the visit of Santa Claus of Cappadocia, who completed his long journey from Caesarea to the village of Akkontisma, where he will stay until the last day of the year.

-Finally, in Avdira, near Xanthi, on New Year’s Eve, some housewives do not make a vasilopita, but instead they make a pie with leeks, minced meat and cumin.
-They put the coin inside the leek pie, then bake it in a traditional baking dish called a sini.
+Finally, in Avdira, near Xanthi, on New Year’s Eve, some housewives do not make the traditional vasilopita cake, but instead make a pie with leeks, minced meat and cumin.
+They put a coin inside the leek pie, then bake it in a traditional baking dish called a sini.